MoustacheOff/AppleSilicon-Minecraft-Shaders/README.md

 ## Chocapic13' Shaders

 Most versions of Chocapic13' Shaders will not work on M1 Macs.
-However, V7.x works (Ultra, Extreme and Toaster are not functional).
+However, V7.x works (Toaster, High, Ultra, and Extreme are not functional).
 It gets 80-120 FPS on Medium version.

 ### Contact me: